Udarthegreat/My-ideas/snipets.md

     background-color: rgb(255, 0, 149);
 }
 ```

 ## link section

 this creates a link section using css grid with multiple boxes containing a image and a link box

 **HTML**
-place the following code in a div with the [paralax](#paralax-classes) classes provided above in that section and how I used them in [title](#title-area) and the [description area](#description-area) you want along with some area, preferably centered
+place the following code in a div with the [parallax](#paralax-classes) classes provided above in that section and how I used them in [title](#title-area) and the [description area](#description-area) you want along with some area, preferably centered

 ```HTML
 <div class="centered">
     <div class="links_area">